felgueres/birdseyeview/worklog.md

+12/7/2025 There's active research off of Sentinel2.
+[SatClip](https://arxiv.org/pdf/2311.17179) seems interesting, it's general purpose location embeddings which means: text or img in -> emb out, ie. RAG, measure image differences.
+This is cool, maybe I should standup a UI to play with this: download randomnly sampled tiles, embed them, store in db, UI to map world map with tiles and a search box, click or search by text.
+Sentinel2 is 56K tiles, but 22K are land.

+Parcel tasks: extract parcel boundaries, land cover classification, crop type classifiers (using a timeseries of S2), veg indicators (NDVI, phenology, greenup, stress) which infers yield forecasts, change detection, crop management.
+Probably the least explored app is emb-based similar parcels finding.

 12/6/2025 Sentinel2 is a free open source satellite data by the EU.
 Getting tiles is easy, resolution is 10meters per pixel, commercial sats give you 1 or even less (insane).
 You can transform the data in many ways to make it easier to make inferences, and there's satellite specific models that work well for segmentation tasks.
 I think the simplest workflow is tracking change.
-Let a user define a parcel or polygon and run checks on every satellite pass: farmland, parking lots, stations, remote areas, construction sites, ports.
+Let a user define a parcel and run checks on every satellite pass: farmland, parking lots, stations, remote areas, construction sites, ports.

 Place a polygon, tell me what changed.
 Hill identified, climbing.